A young man's strange erotic journey around the globe

 Dudes in hilarious glasses pimpin’ their ship with a fresh-ass paint job.

 Another fresh PJ

 Plank we walked up to explore one of the ships that’d been under construction

-Climbing this thing wasn’t exactly the easiest thing to do while high as fuck
+Climbing this plank wasn’t the easiest thing to do, especially for this guy who was high as fuck

 View of the shipyard from the top

 Same vantage point, different part of the yard